mrhenhan/hh.io/content/privacy.md

   - our data protection representative privacy@henrikhain.io or by postal service
   - a supervisory authority in the Member State of its residence, place of work or place of alleged infringement.
 The following supervisory authority is responsible for us: The state commissioner for data protection and freedom of information Baden-Württemberg, https://www.baden-wuerttemberg.datenschutz.de/die-aufsichtsbehorden-der-lander/

-If you have questions or comments on data protection (for example, to provide information and update your personal data), please contact under the keyword "Privacy" contact under the following e-mail address datenschutz@bitExpert.de or by post (see Imprint) with us.
+If you have questions or comments on data protection (for example, to provide information and update your personal data), please contact under the keyword "Privacy" contact under the following e-mail address privacy@henrikhain.io or via postal service with us.